Mysh3ll/Symfony3/README.md

-testSymfony3FOSBundleUser
+Personal project study
 =========================

-A Symfony project created on October 28, 2016, 11:05 pm.
+A Symfony project for testing the framework Symfony 3